vigneshrajj/gofind/README.md

     - Example: `#a g google.com/search?q={1}&q2={2}`
     - Example: `#a gm https://mail.google.com/mail/u/{r:0,vr:1}/#inbox`
     - Example: `#a d https://test.com Some description for the query`
+    - Example: `#a file /home/path/to/file.pdf Open a file directly using an alias`
 - `#d <alias>` - Deletes an existing command
     - Example: `#d gm`
 - `<alias> <argument1> <argument2> ...` - Searches the website denoted by the alias along with the provided arguments